United Nations Special Rapporteur on Toxics and Human Rights: Background

-In 1995, the Commission on Human Rights established the mandate to examine the human rights implications of exposure to hazardous substances and toxic waste.
+In 1995, the United Nations Commission on Human Rights established the mandate to examine the human rights implications of exposure to hazardous substances and toxic waste.
 This included the implications of trends like illicit traffic and release of toxic and dangerous products during military activities, war and conflict, shipbreaking.
 Other areas included in the mandate are medical waste, extractive industries (particularly oil, gas and mining), labour conditions in manufacturing and agricultural sectors, consumer products, environmental emissions of hazardous substances from all sources, and the disposal of waste.

 In 2011, the UN Human Rights Council affirmed that hazardous substances and waste may constitute a serious threat to the full enjoyment of human rights.
 It expanded the mandate to include the whole life-cycle of hazardous products, from manufacturing to final disposal.
 This is known as the cradle-to-grave approach.
 The rapid acceleration in chemical production suggests the likelihood that this is an increasing threat, particularly for the human rights of the most vulnerable segments of society.

 The UN asserts that states are required by international human rights law to take active measures to prevent the exposure of individuals and communities to toxic substances.
 Vulnerable members of society are often deemed most affected.
 They include people living in poverty, workers, children, minority groups, indigenous peoples, migrants, among other vulnerable or susceptible groups, with highly gendered impacts.